csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

-functions for dealing with statistical generation (such as interpolation between values over the course of many events, varieties of pseudo-random data generation, p-field extraction and filtering, 1/f data, the use of \"sets\" of values, etc.) as well as special modes of input (such as note-name/octave-number, reciprocal duration code, etc.).
+functions for dealing with statistical generation (such as interpolation between values over the course of many events, varieties of pseudo-random data generation, p-field extraction and filtering, 1/f data, the use of "sets" of values, etc.) as well as special modes of input (such as note-name/octave-number, reciprocal duration code, etc.).
 Its memory allocation is dynamic, making it useful for macro-level control over huge score-files.
 In addition, nGen contains a flexible